ttscoff/JekyllPlugins/KBDTag/README.md

 ## Apple Style

-Most of the rules from Apple's keyboard modifier style guide are applied.
+Most of the rules from the keyboard modifier section of [Apple's style guide](https://help.apple.com/applestyleguide/) are applied.

 * Sorts modifiers by Apple's menu display order (Control, Option, Shift, Command).
 You can write them in any order and output will be correct
 * When not using symbols, keys are separated with `-`, e.g. "Shift-Command-?"